New Hampshire SR-22 Insurance for 2021

 What are the New Hampshire DWI laws and penalties?

-According to NOLO, New Hampshire considers you to be driving while impaired if you have a blood alcohol content of 0.08 percent or higher or are under the influence of various drugs that impair your ability to drive.
+New Hampshire considers you to be driving while impaired if you have a blood alcohol content of 0.08 percent or higher or are under the influence of various drugs that impair your ability to drive.

 Penalties will depend on if it is your first, second, or third offense.
 Penalities include: